 In the months after the United Kingdom left the European Union (EU), a Green Card, which proves your vehicle is insured when driving in Europe, was required to drive in the countries listed above.

 However, from 1 August 2021, you no longer need a Green Card to drive your Scheme vehicle in these countries.

-It is worth noting that if you are towing a caravan or trailer this will need a further Green Card of its own.
-You can request this from RSAM by calling 0300 037 3737.
+The only exception is if you are towing a trailer or caravan, which may need a Green Card of its own.
+You can request this from RSA Motability (RSAM) by calling 0300 037 3737.
 They will issue a Green Card free of charge, but please be aware they will only provide third party cover whilst the trailer or caravan is attached to your Motability Scheme vehicle.

 If you are a powered wheelchair or scooter customer, you do not need a Green Card or any other documents to take your product abroad.

 Long term travel

 If you are travelling for more than 90 days, you must speak to RSAM at least three weeks in advance of your journey.
 They will consider your request and there may be a charge to extend your insurance cover.
 If your request is permitted, they will send you written consent to confirm you can take your vehicle abroad for longer than 90 days.
 You can contact them on 0300 037 3737.

 Please note that cover for legal expenses and replacement locks is not available while you are abroad.

 Following the UK leaving the EU, most countries required vehicles registered in the UK to display a ‘GB’ sticker when driving abroad.
 However, from 28 September 2021, the rules around number plate stickers have changed and you may now need to display a ‘UK’ sticker instead.

 You can find out more about these changes on the Government’s website.